CSRD Explained

 Third-country companies

-The requirements will affect third-country companies with a listed large or SME subsidiary in EU that have an annual revenue of more than 150 million euros.
-If a third-country company has a branch in EU not considered a subsidiary, the company is required to report according to specified requirements in CSRD on an individual or group level if the branch has generated more than 40 million euros the preceding financial year.
+The requirements will affect third-country companies with a large or listed SME subsidiary in EU that have a combined annual revenue of more than 150 million euros.
+If a third-country company has a branch in EU not considered a subsidiary, the same reporting requirements apply, if the branch has generated more than 40 million euros the preceding financial year.

 👀 A Wall Street Journal publication suggests that more than 10 000 non-EU companies will be affected by the CSRD, 31% US, 13% Canadian and 11% UK companies.
 A smaller fraction of companies from other companies will be affected, but overall companies from over 60 countries will be impacted by the reporting requirements.